BW-EDA-EEND: Streaming End-to-End Neural Speaker Diarization for a Variable Number of Speakers: Results

-Furthermore, we evaluated our BW-EDA-EEND on real conversation data.
-For testing on real recordings, we finetuned the model previously trained with simulation data using all 250 recordings with two to seven speakers in the CALLHOME adaptation set.
+Furthermore, we evaluated BW-EDA-EEND on real conversation data.
+For testing on real recordings, we finetuned the model first trained with simulation data, using the CALLHOME adaptation set.
 The results for various block sizes are shown in Table~\ref{tab:DER Simulated and CH} (right half).
-Consistent with previous findings, BW-EDA-EEND-UL produces similar accuracy as that of offline EDA-EEND for up to two speakers when a context is unlimited or 10 seconds.
-When attractors are computed block-by-block, BW-EDA-EEND-LL does not perform well if diarization embeddings are shuffled within blocks, but results in accuracy comparable to the offline clustering-based system when frame-level embeddings are shuffled across blocks, for up to three speakers and left context unlimited or 10 seconds ($L=1$) context.
-Similar to simulation data, we often find that a subset of speakers speak only in part of a conversation, hurting the accuracy when attractors are computed block-by-block (Fig.~\ref{data_n3}, bottom half)
+Consistent with previous findings, BW-EDA-EEND-UL produces similar accuracy as that of offline EDA-EEND for up to two speakers when context is unlimited or 10 seconds.
+When attractors are computed block-by-block, BW-EDA-EEND-LL does not perform well if diarization embeddings are shuffled within blocks, but results in accuracy comparable to the clustering-based system when frame-level embeddings are shuffled across blocks, for up to three speakers and left context unlimited or 10 seconds ($L=1$) context.
+Similar to simulation data, we often find that a subset of speakers is active only in part of a conversation, hurting the accuracy when attractors are computed block-by-block (Fig.~\ref{data_n3}, bottom half).